pfoo360/Docker-Postgres-Redis-Node/README.md

 </br>
 </br>

 - Cache keys will live for 5 seconds.
-Once that time has passed, a cache miss + DB query occurs.
+Once that time has elapsed, a cache miss + DB query occurs.
 Note the 'message' that comes through on the right hand side for each of the three pictures:

 ![TTL_DB_1](./README_img/TTL_DB_1.png)
 ![TTL_CACHE](./README_img/TTL_CACHE.png)